 - Decide if you have grounds to appeal your grade.

 - You may have grounds for appeal if you believe you have received a grade based on nonacademic criteria, including:

 - Try to resolve the problem with your instructor.

 - If you can't resolve the problem with your instructor, you can submit a written appeal to the chair of the department offering the class.

-- If you aren't satisfied with the results of the written appeal to the department chair, you can submit a written appeal to the most appropriate individual: your college provost, the Graduate Studies dean, the School of Medicine dean, or the School of Pharmacy and Pharmaceutical Sciences dean.
+- If you aren't satisfied with the results of the written appeal to the department chair, you can submit a written appeal to the most appropriate individual: your college provost, the Graduate Division dean, the School of Medicine dean, or the School of Pharmacy and Pharmaceutical Sciences dean.

 - If you aren't satisfied with the results of the appeal to the provost or dean, you can submit a written appeal to the Committee on Educational Policy's Subcommittee on Grade Appeals by the last day of instruction of the next quarter.